jupyterlab/jupyterlab/docs/source/user/extensions.rst

 ~~~~~~~~~~~~~~~~~~~~~

 A JupyterLab extension is a JavaScript package that runs in the browser.
 An
-extension's JavaScript can be distributed as a single JavaScript package (which
+extension's JavaScript can be distributed as a single JavaScript package
-requires a rebuild of JupyterLab to activate it), or starting in JupyterLab
+(which requires a rebuild of JupyterLab to activate it), or starting in
-3.0, can be built into a federated bundle together with its dependencies
+JupyterLab 3.0, can be bundled together with its dependencies (which does not
-(which does not require a rebuild of JupyterLab to activate it).
-Rebuilding
+require a rebuild of JupyterLab to activate it).
+Rebuilding JupyterLab
-JupyterLab requires Node.js to be :ref:`installed <installing_nodejs>`.
+requires Node.js to be :ref:`installed <installing_nodejs>`.

 An extension can be installed using the `pip <https://pypi.org/>`__ or `conda
 <https://anaconda.org/>`__ package managers, or using the Jupyter Lab tools to install packages from `npm
 <https://www.npmjs.com/search?q=keywords:jupyterlab-extension>`__.

 - Python ``pip`` or ``conda`` packages can include extensions as either single
-  JavaScript packages (requiring Node.js and a JupyterLab rebuild) or federated
+  JavaScript packages (requiring Node.js and a JupyterLab rebuild) or bundled
-  bundles (not requiring Node.js nor a JupyterLab rebuild).
-These packages may
+  with their dependencies (not requiring Node.js nor a JupyterLab rebuild).
-  also include by a server-side component necessary for the extension to
+  These packages may also include by a server-side component necessary for the
-  function.
+  extension to function.
 - The Extension Manager in JupyterLab or the ``jupyter labextension install``
   command install extension packages from `npm
   <https://www.npmjs.com/search?q=keywords:jupyterlab-extension>`__.
 These